Lord of the Mics: Lord of the Mics VI

-The P Money vs. Big H clash came to an abrupt end when Big H left the stage on the third (and last) round.
+The P Money vs Big H clash came to an abrupt end when Big H left the stage during the third (and last) round.
 During the second round, Big H had asked the DJ to rewind the instrumental.
-When that didn't happen, he asked they skip to the third round.
+When that failed, he asked to skip to the third round.
 He had asked Jammer for more money if he was to continue, which Jammer declined.
 On behalf of Big H, Inside Music claimed the live audience making noise made things "difficult" for both sides.
 Later, Jammer and P Money gave a public statement saying Big H had "disrespectful" behaviour and said the statements Inside Music and Big H made were misleading.

 Lord of the Mics VII

 LOTM VII was released in 2015.
 It featured ten clashes: